Elsioufy/translator/README.md

 The updated translation can be seen either in rails admin or in localhost:3000 after changing the language.

-Note: English is the default language in this project at which it gets translated to other languages, any other language can not be translated to English for this release.

 For deploying on heroku consider doing the following:

 * Make sure aws.yml is present with the right configuration before proceeding.

-* You are good to go now